SNWCreations/l4d2-modded-server/README.md

     and you should see a set of plugins in the output

 If you see content in both; everything is working.

+After the first run you can stop using anonymous login for server startup, but it is still necessary for workshop downloads.

 Just use `quit` or `exit` in server console if you want to stop the server.